CumulusNetworks/docs/content/cumulus-linux/Layer-2/Virtual-Router-Redundancy---VRR-and-VRRP.md

 {{% imgOld 0 %}}

-A production implementation will have many more server hosts and network connections than are shown here.
+A production implementation will havehas many more server hosts and network connections than are shown here.
 However, this basic configuration provides a complete description of the important aspects of the VRR setup.